Best kimchi in the UK reviewed

 Health benefits of kimchi

-Kimchi has many health benefits, especially related to its probiotic and prebiotic content.
+Kimchi has many health benefits, especially related to its live cultures and prebiotic content.

-But because of the usual ‘wild fermentation’ process in making kimchi - which means it is fermented using the microbes already present on the cabbage, other ingredients and fermentation equipment - we don’t know exactly what strains are present and the quantity of them.
+Because of the usual ‘wild’ or ‘natural’ fermentation process in making kimchi - which means it is fermented using the microbes already present on the cabbage, in other ingredients, in the air and on fermentation equipment - we don’t know exactly what strains of live cultures are present and or the exact quantity of them.

-However this wild fermentation process (as opposed to inoculating the kimchi with specific bacterial strains as you might in commercial kefir or yoghurt) means there should be a huge diversity of microbes in kimchi.
+However this wild fermentation process (as opposed to inoculating the kimchi with specific bacterial strains as you might with yoghurt) means there should be a huge diversity of microbes in this kimchi.
+And some of these cultures may be probiotic, meaning they give us health benefits.

 Learn more about the benefits of probiotics.